Cyclopentadienylmolybdenum tricarbonyl dimer

 Cyclopentadienylmolybdenum tricarbonyl dimer is the chemical compound with the formula Cp2Mo2(CO)6, where Cp is C5H5.
-A dark red solid, it has been the subject of much research although it has no practical uses.
+A dark red solid, it has been the subject of much research although it has no known practical uses.

 Structure and synthesis

 The molecule exists in two rotamers, gauche and anti.
 The six CO ligands are terminal and the Mo-Mo bond distance is 3.2325 Å. The compound is prepared by treatment of molybdenum hexacarbonyl with sodium cyclopentadienide followed by oxidation of the resulting NaMo(CO)3(C5H5).
 Other methods have been developed starting with Mo(CO)3(CH3CN)3 instead of Mo(CO)6.

 Reactions

 Thermolysis of this compound in hot solution of diglyme (bis(2-methoxyethyl)ether) results in decarbonylation, giving the tetracarbonyl, which has a formal triple bond between the Mo centers (dMoMo = 2.448 Å):